North Carolina Tar Heels men's soccer: McCaskill Soccer Center

 Located right next to Fetzer Field, the McCaskill Soccer Center serves multiple functions for Tar Heel men's and women's soccer.
 It holds the offices of both men's and women's coaches and a meeting room on the second level, complete with a deck.
 On the first level there are the men's and women's team locker rooms, as well as a team meeting room.
 Named after long time Tar Heel supporters, the McCaskill family, the McCaskill Soccer Center has been in use since 1999.

 Rivalries

 Duke

 Across all of college sports, the North Carolina vs. Duke rivalry is considered to be one of the greatest rivalry in the history of sports.
-That doesn't change when the two schools meet on the soccer field.
+The rivalry extends to soccer.
 Rated the No. 5 greatest rivalries in the history of college soccer by College Soccer News, this matchup not only has conference ramifications, but also Carlyle Cup ramifications, a trophy in which the two schools compete against each other yearly, encompassing all sports.